-SPED 621/Assessment Young Children with Disabilities (3 credits) ELEM 520/Multicultural Social Studies Methods (2 credits) ECED 530/Culturally Responsive Practices with Children & Parents (3 credits) SPED 622/Intervention Strategies - Young Children with Disabilities (with field experience) (3 credits) ECED 670/Current Issues and Trends in Early Childhood Education EDUC 513/Collaboration & Consultation (3 credits) DFHH 522/Assistive Learning Devices and Auditory Management (3 credits) DFHH 700/Comprehensive Exam (0 credit) DFHH 690/Student Teaching (Preschool SPED) (6 credits) DFHH 530/Speech Development for D/HH Individuals (3 credits) ECED 597/Student Teaching Seminar (1 credit) Elementary/English as a Second Language (certification) Leading to a Master of Arts in Teaching (MAT) Degree for Students Interested in Urban Education Specialization (ELEU_MAT01)-Five-Year Program (for TCNJ students only-Full-Five Year Undergraduate/Graduate Program) Tabitha Dell'Angelo, Coordinator, Graduate Program in Urban Education The Department of Elementary and Early Education offers a program that prepares students to be teachers in urban schools.
+SPED 621/Assessment Young Children with Disabilities (3 credits) ELEM 520/Multicultural Social Studies Methods (2 credits) ECED 530/Culturally Responsive Practices with Children & Parents (3 credits) SPED 622/Intervention Strategies - Young Children with Disabilities (with field experience) (3 credits) ECED 670/Current Issues and Trends in Early Childhood Education EDUC 513/Collaboration & Consultation (3 credits) DFHH 522/Assistive Learning Devices and Auditory Management (3 credits) DFHH 700/Comprehensive Exam (0 credit) DFHH 690/Student Teaching (Preschool SPED) (6 credits) DFHH 530/Speech Development for D/HH Individuals (3 credits) ECED 597/Student Teaching Seminar (1 credit) Elementary/English as a Second Language (certification) Leading to a Master of Arts in Teaching (MAT) Degree for Students Interested in Urban Education Specialization (ELEU_MAT01)-Five-Year Program (for TCNJ students only-Full-Five Year Undergraduate/Graduate Program) Tabitha Dell'Angelo, Coordinator, Graduate Program in Urban Education The Department of Elementary and Early Education offers a program that prepares students to be teachers in with historically marginalized populations.
 This five-year program, featuring a double major with dual certification, culminates in a Master of Arts in Teaching degree and New Jersey teaching certification in either Elementary Education or Early Childhood Education and English as a Second Language.
 At the end of the fourth year, students earn a bachelor's degree in their liberal arts major and elementary or early childhood education.
 The course of study continues through the following summer and academic year and culminates in a Master of Arts in Teaching degree.
 Graduates of the program are considered "highly qualified" teachers and therefore meet current requirements for obtaining employment in New Jersey school districts.
 Admission Requirements:

-Only students who have completed a bachelor's degree in the elementary education program at TCNJ may matriculate into ECAU_MAT01.
-Students must have a GPA of 3.0 to matriculate into the fifth-year portion of the program.
-Passing score on a State approved test of basic skills (e.g.) GRE or Praxis Core-not the same as the Praxis exam for certification).
+In order to matriculate into the graduate/MAT portion of the program, students must have completed their bachelor's degree with at least a 3.0 GPA and completion of the Praxis Core (or equivalent).
 For more information visit the certification website here: http://education.tcnj.edu/offices-partnerships/certification/.
 Graduation Requirements:

 Cumulative GPA of 3.0 in the MAT program

-Completion of all departmental requirements/prerequisites-30 credits
+Completion of all departmental requirements/prerequisites-

+30 credits

-Grade of B- or better in Internship II
+Grade of B- or better in Clinical 2

 Grade of B- or better in any method(s) course(s)

 Required Courses:

-ESLM 525/Second Language Acquisition ESLM 545/Structure of Language and Proficiency Assessment ESLM 577/Sociolinguistics/Cultural Foundations for Second Language Education ESLM 578/Theory and Practice of Teaching a Second Language ESLM 579/Language and Literacy for Second Language Learners ESLM 587/Curriculum, Methods, and Assessment for Second Language Education EDUC 690/Seminar Elective (choose 1) SPED 525/Inclusive Practices ELEM 515/Conflict Resolution EDUC 614/Creating and Sustaining Classroom Communities Field Experience:
+ESLM 525/Second Language Acquisition

+ESLM 545/Structure of Language and Proficiency Assessment

+ESLM 577/Sociolinguistics/Cultural Foundations for Second

+Language Education

+ESLM 578/Theory and Practice of Teaching a Second Language

+ESLM 579/Language and Literacy for Second Language Learners

+ESLM 587/Curriculum, Methods, and Assessment for Second Language Education

+ELEM 597/Trends in Classroom Practice

+EDUC 690/Seminar

+Elective (choose 1, optional)

+SPED 525/Inclusive Practices

+ELEM 515/Conflict Resolution

+EDUC 614/Creating and Sustaining Classroom Communities

+Field Experience: